gskielian/Raspberry-Pi-Curriculum/README.md

   - `ssh username@ipaddress`
       - this command is a crowd pleaser, and it allows you to get into another computer.
 You all know very well what this means.

+  - `ifconfig`
+      - lists information about the current internet connections.
+You may want to pipe the output to grep to quickly find the ip.

+  - `arp -a`
+      - (*mac Only) lists the ip-addesses of those on your network
   - `open http://www.url.com`
       - (*Mac Only) This command will open a specified url in a mac computer.
 There is a similar command `xdg-open `